pghalliday/grunt-mocha-test/README.md

 ### Generating coverage reports

-Here is an example gruntfile that regsisters 2 test tasks, 1 to run the tests and 1 to generate a coverage report using `blanket.js` to instrument the javascript on the fly.
+Here is an example gruntfile that registers 2 test tasks, 1 to run the tests and 1 to generate a coverage report using `blanket.js` to instrument the javascript on the fly.

 ```
 $ npm install blanket